sankalan/SimpleAspire/README.md

 In case you need any other user account, edit `data.sql` (src/main/resources) accordingly and restart the application.

 ### Assumptions
 - The application doesn't persist data.
 It uses an DB to store data in memory only.
+However as it is already integrted with H2, persisting using any running DB instance should require som config change already.
 - [Basic authentication]([https://swagger.io/docs/specification/2-0/authentication/basic-authentication/#:~:text=Basic%20authentication%20is%20a%20very,%2Dencoded%20username%3Apassword%20string.) used with the above mentioned credentials to authenticate and authorise users.
 All the endpoints are safe-guarded.
 Haven't used Spring security for this rather implemented simple interceptor to perform authentication and inject user context to request.
 - ADMIN can view all loans while an USER can fetch only his/her loans.
 - Only ADMIN can approve a loan.